Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 22 Oktober 2024 10.31.10 UTC
+- WIB: Selasa, 22 Oktober 2024 11.30.23 UTC
-- WITA: Selasa, 22 Oktober 2024 11.31.10 UTC
+- WITA: Selasa, 22 Oktober 2024 12.30.23 UTC
-- WIT: Selasa, 22 Oktober 2024 12.31.10 UTC
+- WIT: Selasa, 22 Oktober 2024 13.30.23 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: inspirational
+Kategori: motivational